EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 .....
 ```
 Increases offensive penalty: Yes
 Description: You discharge fire in a specific direction where it spreads in shape of fan.
-On successfull Spell save all target's in area take 2 *Wound*s and on failed save all damage from this spell is halved.
+On successfull Spell test all target's in area take 2 *Wound*s and on failed test all damage from this spell is halved.
 For each additional *Action token* you increase max range by one.
 For each spell level above 2nd you deal 2 more *Wound*s.